 I am a moonlighting musician in my hometown of Houston.
-In 2013 I received an artist grant from the Houston Arts Alliance to present a concert, Eastern Echo, on March 22, 2014.
-For this project I am collaborating with a talented group of contemporary Asian fusion musicians, as well as my good friends who are local jazz musicians.
+Most recently I organized and performed in the Eastern Echo Concert, kick-started with an artist grant from the Houston Arts Alliance.
+For this project I collaborated with a talented group of contemporary Asian fusion musicians, as well as my good friends who are local jazz musicians.
 I have also performed with the Rice University Jazz Band and the Houston Chinese Traditional Music Group.
 I love the city's diversity and enjoy meeting new people and potential collaborative artists.

 I think I began singing shortly after I was born, but I didn't start piano lessons until I was 12.
 Within two years of formal study, I was accepted into the High School for the Performing and Visual Arts piano program under the direction of Sylvia Strong.
 My teachers included Changlu Wu, John Weems, Robert Roux and Boaz Sharon.
 I went on to earn two degrees in piano.